mcomerford/qbit-quick/README.md

    X, Y and Z would have also been paused by Torrent B had they not already been paused.
 4. Torrent B finishes and unpauses Torrents X, Y and Z. Torrent P remains paused.

+<a id="pause"/>`pause --id <id>`

+Pauses all torrents that match the criteria defined in the config.
+This is useful to allow the files to be moved, as that can't happen while the files are in use.
+The optional `--id <id>` argument allows you to set a custom id, e.g. `"mover"`, as this value is required to call `unpause`.
+If you don't provide an id, a default id of `"pause"` is used.

+<a id="unpause"/>`unpause --id <id>`

+Unpauses all eligible torrents that were paused using the pause command.
+The optional `--id <id>` argument allows you to pass in the id used when pausing the torrents.
+If you don't provide an id, a default id of `"pause"` is used.

 <a id="config-print"/>`config --print`

 Prints out the current config.